-The Nebraska 4-H Horse Program has life-changing effects on youth.
-Along with learning horsemanship and animal husbandry, 4-H'ers practice life skills, such as responsibility, self-discipline, personal safety, goal setting, and keeping records.
-The program aims to develop confident, competent, caring individuals who have good character and are connected to their communities.
-Youth accomplish this by participating in both local and statewide events and activities.
+The Nebraska 4-H horse programs offer life-changing opportunities for youth.
+Along with learning horsemanship and animal husbandry, 4-H members practice life skills, such as responsibility, self-discipline, personal safety, goal setting, and keeping records.
+The focus of the Nebraska 4-H horse programs is the total development of the young person.
+The horse shows and related equine activities and contests are utilized as a vehicle for human growth and development.
+The programs aim to develop confident, competent, caring individuals who have good character and are connected to their communities.

 To learn more about 4-H horse events and activities in your community, contact your local Extension office.

 The Nebraska State 4-H Rodeo offers youth an opportunity to showcase their skills in working with their equine partners through speed and agility contests.
 Classes include goat tying, barrel racing, pole bending, tie down roping, break-a-way roping, and dally team roping.

 The Fonner Park State 4-H Horse Expo is an opportunity for 4-H members to demonstrate their skills and knowledge of horses at state-level shows and contests.
 The Expo is held annually and hosts the State 4-H Horse Show, State 4-H Hippology Contest, and State 4-H Horse Judging contest.